Sire/yourls-hide-referrer/README.md

 ------------
 1. In `/user/plugins`, create a new folder named hide-referrer.
 2. Drop these files in that directory.
+3. Customize the plugin by editing the two variables at the top of plugin.php as needed.
-3. Go to the Plugins administration page ( *eg* `http://sho.rt/admin/plugins.php` ) and activate the plugin.
+4. Go to the Plugins administration page ( *eg* `http://sho.rt/admin/plugins.php` ) and activate the plugin.
-4. Have fun!
+5. Have fun!

 License
 -------